OctopusDeploy/docs/docs/administration/managing-infrastructure/server-configuration/managing-configuration.md

 ---
-title: Managing Server Configuration
+title: Managing server configuration
-description: The Octopus Server Configuration can be managed programmatically through the Octopus.Client library and the API
+description: The Octopus Server configuration can be managed programmatically through the Octopus.Client library and the API
 position: 1801
 version: 4.0
 ---